Dorothy Counts: Harry P. Harding High School

 On Wednesday, Counts-Scoggins saw the young girl in the hallway and the young girl proceeded to ignore Counts-Scoggins and hung her head.
 During her lunch period that day, a blackboard eraser was thrown at her and landed on the back of her head.
 As she proceeded to go outside and met her oldest brother for lunch, she saw a crowd surrounding the family car, and the back windows were shattered.
 Counts-Scoggins says this was the first time she was afraid, because now her family was being attacked.

 Counts-Scoggins told her family what had occurred and her father called the superintendent and the police department to share with them what had happened.
-The superintendent told the family he was not aware of what was happening at Harry Harding High School, and the police chief said that they could not guarantee Counts-Scoggins' protection.
+The superintendent told the family he was not aware of what was happening at Harry P. Harding High School, and the police chief said that they could not guarantee Counts-Scoggins' protection.
 After having this conversation, her father decided to take her out of the high school.
 He said in a statement:

 "It is with compassion for our native land and love for our daughter Dorothy that we withdraw her as a student at Harding High School.
 As long as we felt she could be protected from bodily injury and insults within the school's walls and upon the school premises, we were willing to grant her desire to study at Harding."